vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 Use [gvt](https://github.com/FiloSottile/gvt) and check in the dependency.
 Example:
 ```
+make gvt # Start docker image used to build which includes gvt
 gvt fetch github.com/docker/go-plugins-helpers/volume
 git add vendor
 git commit -m "Added new dependency go-plugins-helpers"
+exit
 ```

 ## Testing and CI